Electron localization function

 In quantum chemistry, the electron localization function (ELF) is a measure of the likelihood of finding an electron in the neighborhood space of a reference electron located at a given point and with the same spin.
 Physically, this measures the extent of spatial localization of the reference electron and provides a method for the mapping of electron pair probability in multielectronic systems.

 ELF's usefulness stems from the observation that it allows electron localization to be analyzed in a chemically intuitive way.
-For example, the shell structure of heavy atoms is obvious when plotting ELF against the radial distance from the nucleus; the ELF for radon has six clear maxima, whereas the electronic density decreases monotonically and the radially weighted density fails to show all shells.
+For example, the shell structure of heavy atoms is obvious when plotting ELF against the radial distance from the nucleus; the ELF for radon has six clear maxima, whereas the electron density decreases monotonically and the radially weighted density fails to show all shells.
 When applied to molecules, an analysis of the ELF shows a clear separation between the core and valence electron, and also shows covalent bonds and lone pairs, in what has been called "a faithful visualization of VSEPR theory in action".
 Another feature of the ELF is that it is invariant concerning the transformation of the molecular orbitals.